-This friendly town has its own hospital, R.C.M.P. detachment, volunteer fire department, curling rink, recreation center and Legion Hall.
+This friendly town has its own special care home, R.C.M.P. detachment, volunteer fire department, curling rink, recreation center and Legion Hall.

 Tourism is a major contributor to the local economy, along with the mainstays of agriculture, oil and gas.
 The nearby First Nations communities, Island Lake First Nations and Makwa Sahgaiehcan First Nations, have a strong impact on the local culture.
 If you're lucky, you might take in a pow-wow and enjoy the dancing and drum music.

 Nearby Makwa and Jumbo Lakes, approximately 5km West of the village, offers sandy beaches, three campgrounds, a total of more than 250 campsites and shower facilities.

 This is a great place to golf!
 The lush nine-hole, grass green golf course and driving range located right inside the park is a popular attraction.
 Summer time is great for swimming and boating, while cross-country skiing is common in wintertime.
 The pleasant Meewasin hiking trail is one of several providing an opportunity to view the deer, moose, fox, coyote, osprey and bear residing in this boreal forest environment.